Send all correspondence addressed to:

 Books may be sent to inmates if they are new, soft cover (no hardcover books accepted) and come directly from Amazon.com.
 Books received from Amazon .com partners or affiliates will not be accepted.
 Books sent to inmates become the property of the HCDC.

 Photo are accepted as long as they are appropriate, are not Polaroid, and do not have gang signs of any kind.
-Inmates are allowed to possess 3 photos in their cells.
-Excess photos will be placed in their property.
+Photos will be scanned and delivered to the inmate electronically.

 All outgoing and incoming mail with drawings, symbols and/or other material (other than the address and return address) on the outside of the envelope will not be delivered and will be placed in the inmates property.